genomicepidemiology/ARGprofiler/README.md

 ## Running ARGfinder

+The user has the option to run the pipeline either on an HPC or locally.
+On HPC we provide the option of executing the workflow either using environment modules or conda packages.

 ### HPC
 To run ARGfinder on a HPC with a queuing system, the user should execute the following command: